Swimming pool Salt Chlorinator Trouble shooting guide and some useful tips

 Confirm these basic checks below first before you call anyone –

-Incoming 230Vac power supply is getting into the controller.
-Power indicator is ON.
+Is the Incoming 230Vac power supply getting into the controller? and is the.
+Power indicator ON.

 Salt cell plates are fully covered with water and Gas is being produced by the cell plates.
 This cell is producing chlorine as designed.

 Salt cell plates and water sensor is partially coated with Calcium.
 This cell is not producing chlorine.
 “So called” self cleaning salt cells still require cleaning periodically.
 This is often an overlooked problem for many owners.

 - Check and confirm that you have power getting into your salt chlorinator control box – does the control box display illuminate and can you adjust settings? see picture.

 - With the pool pump running do you have good water flow through the salt cell housing? are all the cell plates fully immersed with water? if not, try backwashing and rinsing your pool filter 1st and then check again.
 View the video below –

 - Are all the salt cell plates and the water sensor clean?
 No visible white Calcification build up on any components?Strip and clean the cell plates anyway.
 This is what we would do to start with.

 - With the system running, turn up the chlorinator output control knob to Maximum output, give it a few seconds and you should see Gas coming OFF the cell plates … as per video below.
 You may need a torch if your cell is located in a dark spot.
 After a period of time the cable supplying power to the salt cell should start to get warm to touch.
 However some newer models are using different technology with reduced current output.
 Some older designs draw around 28A on the secondary side when running flat out.